-The Uniform Collaborative Law Act aims to standardize the most important features of collaborative law participation agreements both to protect consumers and to make party entry into collaborative law easier.
-It mandates essential elements of a process to facilitate informed consent for parties who sign participation agreements.
-The act also aims to facilitate collaborative law by making its key features, the disqualification provision and voluntary disclosure of information mandated provisions of participation agreements.
+The Uniform Collaborative Law Act aims to standardize the most important features of collaborative law participation agreements both to protect consumers and to facilitate party entry into collaborative law.
+It mandates essential elements of a process of disclosure and discussion between prospective collaborative lawyers and prospective parties to better insure that parties who sign participation agreements do so with informed consent.
+The act also makes collaborative law's key features - the disqualification provision and voluntary disclosure of information - mandated provisions of participation agreements.
 Finally, the act creates an evidentiary privilege for collaborative law communications to facilitate candid discussions during the collaborative law process.